kpegods96/Systematic-Review-Course/docs/04-Module-4-Performing-a-Meta-Analysis-in-R.md

 # Module 4: Performing a Meta-Analysis in R

+In this module, we will build the foundation for conducting a high-quality meta-analysis in R. You will first learn how to import, clean, and structure data to ensure accuracy and consistency across studies.
+Next, we will cover how to calculate common effect size measures—including mean differences, odds ratios, and risk ratios—from both raw data and published summaries.
+With these measures, you’ll conduct meta-analyses using fixed- and random-effects models, comparing their assumptions and interpretations.
+Finally, we will focus on quantifying and interpreting heterogeneity with I², essential for understanding variability across included studies.

-By the end of this module, students will be able to:
+***By the end of this module, students will be able to:***

 •	Import, clean, and structure data for meta-analysis in R.